baldurk/autotest-renderdoc/README.md

 Building
 --------------

-I assume VS 2013 and latest Win 8.1 SDK, unlike renderdoc I won't be supporting old VS or using the DX SDK.
-This is mostly to keep things simpler - I'll need to test D3D11.1 or D3D11.2 features.
-The VS 2013 support is for string literals to more easily embed shaders in source, and sadly VS 2010 doesn't support that C++11 feature.
+I assume VS 2015 and latest Windows SDK.

+Building on linux/android to come soon.

 License
 --------------

 RenderDoc is released under the MIT license, see [LICENSE.md](LICENSE.md) for full text.
 This repository is under the same license.

-The tests use [GLEW](http://glew.sourceforge.net/) for extension loading, which is BSD licensed.
+The tests use [GLAD](https://github.com/Dav1dde/glad) for extension loading, which is MIT licensed.

-The harness that runs tests and interfaces with renderdoc's API to run tests and check things uses [duktape](http://duktape.org/) which is MIT licensed
+Also [GLFW](https://github.com/glfw/glfw) for window creation and handling, which is Zlib licensed.